State over Tokens: Characterizing the Role of Reasoning Tokens

 What This Means Going Forward

 Thinking of the tokens as a state mechanism encoded in language makes the practical implications clearer.
-We believe that this framing matters for anyone using, building, or thinking about AI systems.

 For anyone using AI systems